Diane Flynn, ReBoot Accel CoFounder and CEO shares her thoughts this week as ReBoot celebrates its second anniversary.

 - The ‘Pleasant Life’, when we draw happiness from the world and our senses.
 It provides temporal happiness but is not sustainable.

 - The ‘Good Life’, when we use our talents to our fullest, getting lost in our work (often referred to as being in the “flow”).
 This beats the Pleasant Life but it’s far from perfect.
 What’s still missing?

 - The ‘Meaningful Life’, when we are working for something larger than ourselves.
 This is when we use our signature strengths to benefit others as well as ourselves.

 The combination of these 3 Lives—the Pleasant, Good, and Meaningful—produce the RICH life.

 - Do something that makes us smile.

 - Make sure our efforts help someone else smile.

 Four months after my surgery, and following a decade+ career pause, I returned to paid work as CMO at GSVlabs, a startup incubator in Silicon Valley.
 My illness and recuperation period had clarified that I wanted to apply all the work skills and life experience I had gained in a growing venture that helped others start businesses and succeed.

-Soon after, additional contemplation and change provided the perfect catalyst for creation of ReBoot Accel; a career accelerator that gets women current, connected, and confident to return to work.
+Soon after, additional contemplation and change provided the perfect catalyst for the creation of ReBoot Accel; a career accelerator that gets women current, connected, and confident to return to work.

-While ReBoot Accel started with the mission to help local women who needed and wanted to reenter the workforce; it quickly blossomed into a national movement, with programs in major cities throughout the U.S.
+While ReBoot Accel started with the mission to help local women who needed and wanted to re-enter the workforce; it quickly blossomed into a national movement, with programs in major cities throughout the U.S.